-&lt;sup>26These values were taken from the projections in the International Energy Outlook 2008.
+&lt;sup>25These values were based on projections taken from the International Energy Outlook 2009.

-&lt;sup>27A significant amount of natural gas flows into Minnesota from Canada on an annual basis only to be routed back to Canada through Michigan.
-The levels of gas in this category are specified exogenously (Appendix E, FLOW\THRU\IN) and split into peak and off-peak levels based on average (1990-2007 historically based shares for general Canadian imports (PKSHR\ICAN).
+&lt;sup>26A significant amount of natural gas flows into Minnesota from Canada on an annual basis only to be routed back to Canada through Michigan.
+The levels of gas in this category are specified exogenously (Appendix E, FLOW\THRU\IN) and split into peak and off-peak levels based on average (1990-2008 historically based shares for general Canadian imports (PKSHR\ICAN).